Skip to main content

 • Measures with different granularities don't work.
 For example, comparing a dataset based on yearly data with a dataset based on monthly data.

-• Renaming for a single measure analysis in Search and Missions.
-It only works for Common Cause analysis and Correlation Analysis in Missions.
+• Renaming for a single measure analysis in Explore Data Insights and Preset Reports.
+It only works for Common Cause analysis and Correlation Analysis in Preset Reports.

-• Goals don't work with Common Cause analysis, and therefore don't show on a Missions page, summary page, or in the summary email.
+• Goals don't work with Common Cause analysis, and therefore don't show on a Preset Reports page, summary page, or in the summary email.

 • Different time frames—the analysis works but it's not clear on the page which insights belong to which, and in the chart, it's not clear what you are looking at.
 On the page, you can rename the measures to address this, but the chart only shows 1 line.